enerqi/sublime-blog/content/blog/fp-first/index.md

 log based upon all the information returned to the top level of the program (near `main` in the call stack or some API entry point in a web framework), but maybe some useful information that you really don't want to return from deep within a stack of pure functions exists and should be logged.
-In this case allowing logging in otherwise pure functions maybe a reasonable compromise to the definition of pure.
+In this case allowing logging in otherwise pure functions is maybe a reasonable compromise to the definition of pure.
 Yes, we could try something like the [writer monad in Python](https://bitbucket.org/jason_delaat/pymonad/src/master/pymonad/Writer.py) but it would probably feel out of place to most python setups.
-We could isolate it as an [effect](https://github.com/python-effect/effect) but having to add or remove effects to what is otherwise a stack of pure of functions may feel a bit heavy handed.
+We could isolate it as an [effect](https://github.com/python-effect/effect) but having to add or remove effects to what is otherwise a stack of pure of functions, just to add logging (sometimes just Debug level), may feel a bit heavy handed.